Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

 }
 ```

-Having operators at your fingertips makes it a lot easier to calculate sizing for margins, widths, and padding a lot simpler.
+Having operators at your fingertips makes it a lot easier to calculate sizing for margins, widths, and padding.

 ## Functions